space88man/kubeadm-transcripts/centos/04-etcd.md

 export ETCDCTL_API=3

+## --endpoints is superfluous here, as this is the default value;
+## included here for illustrative purposes
-etcdctl get /registry --prefix --keys-only | sort | uniq
+etcdctl --endpoints 127.0.0.1:2379 get /registry --prefix --keys-only | sort | uniq

 ## play around with other etcdctl commands

 ## create a snapshot, creates a file "snapshotdb" in the current directory
-etcdctl --endpoints http://127.0.0.1:2379 snapshot save snapshotdb
+etcdctl snapshot save snapshotdb

 ## check the snapshot file
 etcdctl --write-out=table snapshot status snapshotdb